drsimpkins-teaching/cogs109/README.md

 # COGS109: Modeling and Data Analysis
 *UCSD Cognitive Science course : Modeling and Data Analysis*

-This course will be taught by C. Alex Simpkins Ph.D. in SS1 2023.
-The course web page will be posted at the link below (it may not be live when you click if you see a 404 error, but should be posted soon),
+This course will be taught by [Alex Simpkins Ph.D.](mailto:a@robotics.radiantdolphinpress.com) in SS1 2023.
+The course web page is posted at the link below, and is the source of the most up to date syllabus/information/files, etc:

 [Course web site](http://casimpkinsjr.radiantdolphinpress.com/pages/cogs109_ss1_23)